FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/BUILDING_EXECUTABLES.md

 # Building Executables - Quick Start Guide

-This guide shows you how to create standalone executable files for Fortuva Bot that work on Windows, macOS, and Linux.
+This guide shows you how to create standalone executable files for Fortuva Engine that work on Windows, macOS, and Linux.

 ## 🚀 Quick Start